Information About Suhyeon - New Malden teacher - (5 reviews)

 (ONLY ONLINE TEACHING AVAILABLE) Hi.
-I'm studying Politics at King's College London.
+I graduated from King's College, majoring in European Politics and now interning at the EU delegation to South Korea.
 I have five years of teaching experience from 2014.
 I have led a Korean class of 15 students for a couple of months in Croydon, teaching advanced students.
 Besides I tutored two English 6th Form girls who were very beginners in Korean and after one year they have become very much confident in writing and speaking Korean.
 I also was an event organiser of Korean Camp in London where students in the UK who love Korea gather and experience cultures and learn Korean.
 I organised the Korean lessons for them and taught them how to dance K-pop.
 I also led a small Korean intermediate class of 4 6th form students at home for two months.
 I am currently tutoring four beginner students (one via Skype and three face-to-face).

 I have led a Korean class of 15 students for a couple of month in Croydon, teaching advanced students.
 Besides I tutored two English 6th Form girls who were very beginners in Korean and after one year they have become very much confident in writing and speaking Korean.

 I believe that one needs more intensive and repetitive approach.
 Nowadays, you have tons of videos and apps that help you learn Korean.
 Then, why even bother having a tutor?
 It's because you need to absorb, practice, and breath with the words/grammars you've learned and make it stick to you forever.
 Korean is, at the end of the day, not your first language so it is almost impossible to pick up a language without literally drumming it into your head.
 One, therefore, needs a repetitive, memorizing and homework-based teaching to really improve the level of Korean. (and any other languages)